A Lawyer with Global Experience

 Lexi’s class action practice includes representing nursing home patients of Evergreen and Kindred facilities who received deficient care due to understaffing.
 A settlement in the Evergreen case includes an injunction requiring adequate staffing for several years, without any release of claims by the class.
 Combined with related cases against other leading nursing home facilities, the litigation is helping to create a new standard for the staffing of nursing homes in California.

-In 2016, Lexi was elected as Chair of the American Association for Justice‘s Section on Toxic, Environmental, and Pharmaceutical Torts (STEP), having previously served in 2015 as Vice-Chair of the section.
-Lexi was also selected in 2016 as Co-Secretary of the Qui Tam Litigation Group, and in 2015 for the AAJ Leadership Academy and the Sedona Conference Working Group 1 Drafting Team for the Primer on Technology-Assisted Review.
+In 2018, Lexi was elected Vice-Chair of the American Association for Justice’s Section on Qui Tam Litigation, having previously served as Co-Secretary of the section.
+In 2016, Lexi was elected as Chair Elect of the American Association for Justice’s Section on Toxic, Environmental, and Pharmaceutical Torts (STEP), having previously served in 2015 as Vice-Chair of that section.
+Lexi was also selected in 2015 for the AAJ Leadership Academy and the Sedona Conference Working Group 1 Drafting Team for the Primer on Technology-Assisted Review.
 Lexi has also served on the Court Funding and Litigation Challenge Group Task Force of the Bar Association of San Francisco and the Diversity Committee of the San Francisco Trial Lawyers Association.